-Ethical Concerns.
-In this section, describe ethical concerns related to your topic, research problem, research question, approach to research, and their impact on the process of your research.
-Ethical concerns need to be assessed and addressed even though no human participants or co-researchers are used.
+Additionally, ethical concerns need to be assessed and addressed even though no human participants or co-researchers are used.
 The health and well-being of the researcher as well must be considered.
 See page 53 for information regarding the principles of ethical research and obtaining Institutional Review Board approval.
 See page 56 for a sample Ethics Application for Approval for the Use of Human Participants in a Production Thesis.
-See pages 97-105 for templates of Ethics Applications for the Non-Use of Human Participants, the Use of Human Participants in a Production Thesis.
+See pages 97-105 for templates of Ethics Applications for the Non-Use of Human Participants, the Use of Human Participants in a Production Thesis, and the Use of Animals.